Sao Chingcha subdistrict: History

 After the Siamese revolution in 1932, this ritual were reduced in importance, which was held for the last time in 1934 during King Rama VII's reign.
-However, Sao Chingcha still stands in the same place and has been renovated many times.
+Sao Chingcha has only moved slightly from its original location, and until 2024 it had been major renovated four times, most recently in 2006, when both pillars were completely replaced with wood transported from Den Chai District, Phrae Province.
 It was listed as a registered national ancient monument by Fine Arts Department in 1949.

 Currently, Sao Chingcha is well-known in one of Bangkok's symbols and landmarks.